برجاء الإنتظار ...

 o Website: https://ade.sfda.gov.sa

 Keep this medicine out of the sight and reach of children.
-Do not store above 30°C.
+Store below 30°C.

 Store in the original package.